Copacabana, Bolivia City Guide: The Shores of Lake Titicaca

 If you are planning on going on a guided tour, we recommend doing some research online to ensure you book with a reputable company.
 Many little tour operators don’t have their info or booking capabilities online, so visit a couple offices upon arrival before booking if you don’t book beforehand.
 This will ensure that you are charged fairly and can give you a good feel for the companies and what they offer.

-For a simple boat ride to Isla Del Sol, all of the companies in Copacabana seemed pretty much the same.
+For a basic boat ride to Isla Del Sol, all of the companies in Copacabana seemed pretty much the same.
 They all offer similar services and charge about the same amount for a ticket.
 We walked down the street early one morning and booked a ticket for a trip to Isla Del Sol that same day.

 We absolutely recommend taking the trip to Isla del Sol